netmet1/constellation-node-automation/README.md

 ## CONFIGURATION <a name="config"></a>

 Rename `config.example.yaml` to `config.yaml`.
 Navigate to your `config.yaml` file and open with your favorite editor.
-You **MUST** update this file in order for the script to function properly.
+You **MUST** update this file in order for the program to function properly.

 >This is the **ONLY** file that you should be manipulating.
-All other files in this program/script should be left alone.
+All other files in this program should be left alone.

 ```
 configuration: